 We self-identify through our interests, experiences, jobs, relationships, social activities and environment.
 The sense of “belonging” grounds us and provides the basis of our own cultural identity.
 The Community Foundation supports organizations and programs that Strengthen Families, Bridge Generations, Unite the Community, Develop Culture & the Arts, and Build Support & Capacity.
-Read the latest stories of impact relating to Belonging and Culture.

 The following are some recent examples of initiatives and support provided to enhance our community:

-Healthy Brain Initiative
+- Brain Health Initiative

 - UnidosNow’s Parent Program

 - WEDU’s “Greater” docu-series showcasing local artists and performers

 Open spaces bring people together.
 An overwhelming majority of U.S. adults (87 percent) say it is important for people to have fair and just access to high-quality park and recreation programs that create healthy, resilient, and economically vibrant communities, according to the National Recreation and Park Association.

 In partnership with an anonymous donor, we have committed $1 million to The Bay Park Conservancy to support activation of the 53-acre waterfront park’s initial phase, ensuring park activities are free and bring together people and families of all ages and background from across the region.
 For several years we have also supported Sarasota Orchestra’s “On the Road” series to bring live music into local parks with free admission, and the Conservation Foundation of the Gulf Coast’s seasonal, no-cost “Food Truck Friday” series designed to connect locals with the outdoors in a social setting.

 Cultural Development & the Arts

 The 2020 US Census verified that our region’s demographics are changing by age, race, ethnicity and income, creating a more vibrant, creative community.
 By 2043, more than half the nation will be people of color, and under the age of 65, according to Generations United.